 Make sure the goal is important to them

-HINT: Remember to use the open questions you learned in module 1 to help explore aspects of the family’s lives they may want to change.
+Hint: Remember to use the open questions you learned in the module on communicating with parents about child weight to help explore aspects of the family’s lives they may want to change.

 What if parents don’t know what they want to change?